magooi/MEGAN2.10/README.md

 ### Disclaimer
-This is just a tutorial created to assist the execution of the MEGAN model.
+This is just a tutorial created to assist the execution of the Model of Emissions of Gases and Aerosols from Nature (MEGAN) model.
 Please visit the developer site for more information: https://bai.ess.uci.edu/megan/